-- To enhance digital skills and competences of people with a migratory background
+- To enhance the digital skills and competencies of people with a migratory background

 - To provide teachers and other educational staff with inclusive teaching methods tools